-The BronxCare Network, composed of BronxCare Health Systems and Dr. Martin Luther King, Jr. Health Center (“MLK”) (each, an “Institution”), recognizes that many persons in our community require medically necessary health care services, but are uninsured or underinsured and, therefore, may not have adequate financial resources to pay for these health care services.
-This Charity Care and Financial Aid Policy (the “Policy”) reflects our commitment to provide charity care and financial assistance to persons in our community in furtherance of our charitable mission as a major voluntary healthcare provider committed to Excellence in Healthcare Services, Medical Education and Research.
+The BronxCare Network, composed of BronxCare Health Systems and Dr. Martin Luther King, Jr. Health Center (“MLK”) (each, an “Institution”), recognizes that many persons in our community require medically necessary health care services but are uninsured or underinsured and, therefore, may not have adequate financial resources to pay for health care services.
+The Financial Aid and Charity Care policy reflects our commitment to provide financial assistance and charity care to persons in our community in furtherance of our charitable mission as a major voluntary healthcare provider committed to the Excellence in Healthcare Services, Medical Education and Research.
 This Policy may be applied to other affiliates of the BronxCare Network, as determined by their respective governing boards.

-In furtherance of the Institution’s charitable mission, it is our Policy to provide Charity Care and Financial Aid to eligible patients who cannot afford to pay for all or a portion of medically necessary services, including insurance coinsurances, insurance deductibles, and balances after exhausted coverage or other benefit coverage.
+In furtherance of the Institution’s charitable mission, it is our Policy to provide Financial Aid and Charity Care to eligible patients who cannot afford to pay for all and/or a portion of medically necessary services, including insurance coinsurances, insurance deductibles, and balances after exhausted coverage and/or other benefit coverage.
 Due to Federal Regulations, Medicare coinsurances and deductibles will be handled on a case by case basis.
-If a person other than patient requests information regarding this Policy, such information should, if possible, be provided at the time of the request.
+If a person other than patient requests information regarding this Policy, such information should, be provided at the time of the request.
 Our goal is to provide prompt, clear and understandable information that is consistent and is communicated in the patient’s primary language, generally English or Spanish.

-Charity Care and Financial Aid require the expenditure of significant resources and funds by the Institution.
+Financial Aid and Charity Care require the expenditure of significant resources and funds by the Institution.
 Such expenditures include “Charity Care,” i.e., free care, and “Financial Aid,” i.e., discounts, reduced payments and extended payment schedules.
-Eligibility for Charity Care or Financial Aid under this Policy should be based on an individual determination of the patient’s needs and available resources.
+Eligibility for Financial Aid or Charity Care under this Policy should be based on an individual determination of the patient’s needs and available resources.

-The Institution’s financial commitment to Charity Care and Financial Aid and this policy will be established annually as part of the budget process and will be reviewed and approved by the Institution’s Board of Trustees/Directors (the “Board”) on an annual basis.
+The Institution’s financial commitment to Financial Aid and Charity Care and this policy will be established annually as part of the budget process and will be reviewed and approved by the Institution’s Board of Trustees/Directors on an annual basis.
 The Institution’s debt collection policies, e.g., criteria for commencing a collection action and implementing post-judgment collection remedies, should be consistent with this Policy.
 Contracted collection agencies and/or collection attorneys should act in a manner that is consistent with this Policy.

 Family: A family is a group of two or more persons related by birth, marriage, or adoption who live together, including domestic partners as defined by applicable law; all such related persons are considered as members of one family.